scipp/scipp/doc/type-erased-prototype.md

   Instead, do verification lazily, only when an axis is actually used for accessing the `Dataset`.
   This results in some overhead (and MPI communication), but is does not appear to happen too frequently and should not be an issue for performance.
 - Probably copy-on-write-wrapping each column makes sense.
+- To avoid a fair number of complications, columns should ideally not contain any data apart from the individual items.
+  If they do, the operations on single items must probably rely on certain assumptions?
+  - Most prominent example: Unit for bin edges and data points.
+    Where do we store it?
+  - Can the unit be a separate column?
+    - Any operation on `Dataset` that wants to handle units could simply handle it separately?
+    - Still link to unit from `Histogram`?
+    - Enforce unit column to be zero-dimensional?
+- Do we need to link columns?
+  For example, columns replacing `SpectrumInfo` would need a grouping column and columns replacing `DetectorInfo`.
+  How can they access it efficiently?
+  - Store pointer to other columns?
+    Prevent removing columns if there are any references to it.

 ## Example